symbol/symbol-docs/source/sdk/overview.rst

 * **Fewer bugs**: If any bug appears in one language, it is faster to check and fix it.

-The best way to learn about the SDKs is through :doc:`guides <../guides/overview>`, we encourage you to check them.
+The best way to learn about the SDKs is through :doc:`guides <../concepts/account>`.

 *************************************
 Backward compatibility with NIS1 SDKs